 You submit tax returns for tax years, not calendar years, and this must be done in arrears.
 The tax year runs from 6th April one year to 5th April the next.

-For untaxed income earned during the 2022-23 tax year, the online deadline for filing your self-assessment tax return and paying your bill is midnight 31 January 2024.
+For untaxed income earned during the a tax year, the online deadline for filing your self-assessment tax return and paying your bill is midnight the following 31 January.
+For example, tax year 2025-26 needs to be submitted ,and the tax paid for that year, by 31 January 2027.

-• 31 July 2023 is the deadline for making your second ‘payment on account’ instalment to HMRC.
-This will only apply to you if you were self-employed during the tax year 2021/22 and you owed tax of over £1,000 when you submitted your tax return for this period.
+- 31 July is the deadline for making your second ‘payment on account’ instalment to HMRC.
+This will only apply to you if your total tax liability on income, not taxed at source, in the previous in the previous tax year is more than £1,000.

-• 5 October 2023 is the deadline for telling HMRC that you’re self-employed, so that they are aware you need to complete a tax return next year.
+- 5 October is the deadline for telling HMRC that you’ve become self-employed in that tax year, so that they are aware you need to complete a tax return next year.
 If you’re already registered as self-employed, there’s no need to do this again.

-• 31 October 2023 is the self-assessment deadline for the tax year 2022/23, if you choose to file a paper return, rather than completing this activity online.
-However, most taxpayers find it easier to file their tax return online and under the government’s Making Tax Digital plans, eventually paper filing will not be an option.
+- 31 October is the self-assessment filing deadline, if you choose to file a paper return, rather than completing this activity online.
+However, most taxpayers find it easier to file their tax return online.

-• 30 December 2023 is the deadline for filing your online tax return, if you want the tax owed to be collected through PAYE via your tax code.
-This is only an option if you have some income that is already taxed through PAYE (e.g. if you’re employed as well as self-employed) and if your self-assessment tax bill for 2022-23 is below £3,000.
+- 30 December is the deadline for filing your online tax return, if you are employed or have pension income and want the tax owed to be collected through PAYE via your tax code.
+This is only possible if your self-assessment tax bill is below £3,000.

 What information will you need to fill in a self-assessment tax return?